People starting a business often ask whether they should have a Shareholders' Agreement.

 There are in fact other procedures (but these require a Court Order), under which someone who acquires 75% shareholder support can acquire all the shares.

-Do I need to know anything else about company law if I am a minority or majority shareholder?
+What else do I need to know about company law if I am a minority or majority shareholder?

 1 Secret Profits